GDC-ConsumerEdge/parameter-store/README.md

 The IAP audience is not known until after the first run due to unfortunate cycles in the Terraform dependency graph.

-Take the output value of `jwt_audence` and set as the variable `iap_audience`.
+Take the output value of `jwt_audience` and set as the variable `iap_audience`.
+This value is available as a Terraform output after the first successful apply.
+You can retrieve it using `terraform output jwt_audience`.
 It should look something like:

 ```
 /projects/22368248810/us-central1/backendServices/6252277272778218001